amethyst/rendy/README.md

 [li]: COPYING

 Yet another [`Vulkan`] based rendering engine.
+Actually it is based on [`gfx-hal`] that mimics [`Vulkan`] API.

 ## Features

-`rendy` features safer API by checking important states and invariants.
+Most importantly `rendy` features safer API by checking important states and invariants.
-It can check invariants statically using marker types and dynamically with stored values.
+It checks invariants statically using marker types and dynamically with stored values.

 ### Capability